There's nothing left to say.

-- The saying More Irish than the Irish themselves, today most often applied to The Irish Diaspora's over enthusiasm for their ancestry, originally referred to the Normans who invaded Ireland in the 11th and 12th centuries (after the Conquest of England) and thoroughly assimilated.
-The Normans-or "Old English" as they came to be called after a later wave of immigration from the east, became thoroughly integrated into Irish Gaelic culture, speaking Gaelic as their first language and modelling their behavior after the fashion of the native Irish gentry.
-When the "New English" came over after the Tudor conquest, these "Old English" were as like as not to side with the Irish rather than their supposed kinsmen.
+- The saying "more Irish than the Irish themselves", today most often applied to The Irish Diaspora's over-enthusiasm for their ancestry, originally referred to the Normans who invaded Ireland in the 11th and 12th centuries (after the Conquest of England) and thoroughly assimilated.
+The Normans, or "Old English" as they came to be called after a later wave of immigration from the east, became thoroughly integrated into Irish Gaelic culture, speaking Gaelic as their first language and modelling their behavior after the fashion of the native Irish gentry.
+When the "New English" came over after the Tudor conquest, these "Old English" were as likely as not to side with the Irish rather than their supposed kinsmen, most notably during the English Civil War/Wars of the Three Kingdoms (as they had remained solidly Catholic like the Irish and unlike the English and Scots who came in Tudor and Stuart times).